panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 ## 4. Key takeaways

-Fetching data using class-based lifecycle methods had been for a long time the only solution.
+Lifecycle methods had been for a long time the only solution to fetching.
 But this approach has problems with lots of boilerplate code, code duplication, and reusability difficulties.

-`useEffect()` hook provides a better to fetching: there's no more boilerplate code.
+Usage of `useEffect()` is a better alternative: no more boilerplate code.
 However, hooks still handle fetching imperatively.

-Suspense's main benefit is that it allows you to fetch data declaratively.
+Suspense's benefit is declarative fetching.
 Your components are not cluttered with fetching implementation details.
-Suspense is much closer to the declarative nature of React itself.
+Suspense is closer to the declarative nature of React itself.

 *Which data fetching approach do you prefer?*